 \subsection{Reinforcement Learning Methods for Solving the Auxiliary Problem}

 With the class of Gaussian policies, we are in the realm of RL and thus able to apply/develop RL methods to solve the auxiliary problem.
-The basic idea follows the actor--critic approach developed for general stochastic control problems in \citet{jia2021pgac}, with a major modification for Merton's problem.
+The basic idea follows the actor-critic approach developed for general stochastic control problems in \citet{jia2021pgac}, with a major modification for Merton's problem.

-An actor--critic type algorithms learns the value function and the policy function alternatingly and iteratively.
+An actor-critic type algorithm learns the value function and the policy function alternately and iteratively.
 The critic refers to the policy evaluation stage (estimating the value function under the current policy), and the actor corresponds to the policy improvement stage (updating the policy guided by the value function).
 Theorem \ref{thm:hjb solution} informs that it suffices to learn two bivariate functions of $(t,x)$, $\bm u^*$ for the policy and $\varphi$ for the value function.
 These bivariate functions can be approximated by, e.g., a certain parametric form, linear spans of basis functions like polynomials, or neural networks.
 We will specify them later in our numerical study.

-Now that our task reduces to learning the two functions $\bm u^*$ and $\varphi$ that only depend on the time and the market factors, it turns out these functions possess nice properties that they are ``closed'' in the iterative procedures of policy evaluation--policy improvement, precisely stipulated by Theorem \ref{lemma:value function one policy} below. \begin{theorem} \begin{enumerate}[(i)] \item The value function under an admissible policy $\bm\pi^{(\lambda)}(\cdot|t,x) = \mathcal{N}\left( \bm u(t,x) , \frac{\lambda}{\gamma \sigma(t,x)^2}\right)$ can be represented as
+Now that our task reduces to learning the two functions $\bm u^*$ and $\varphi$ that only depend on the time and the market factors, it turns out these functions possess nice properties that they are ``closed'' in the iterative procedures of policy evaluation-improvement, precisely stipulated by Theorem \ref{lemma:value function one policy}: \begin{theorem} \begin{enumerate}[(i)] \item The value function under an admissible policy $\bm\pi^{(\lambda)}(\cdot|t,x) = \mathcal{N}\left( \bm u(t,x) , \frac{\lambda}{\gamma \sigma(t,x)^2}\right)$ can be represented as

 where $\bar\varphi$ satisfies the PDE

 with terminal condition $\bar\varphi(T,x) = 0$. \item Define a new policy

 Then this new policy $\tilde{\bm\pi}^{(\lambda)}$ improves $\bm\pi^{(\lambda)}$: $J^{(\tilde{\bm\pi}^{(\lambda)})}(t, w, x) \geq J^{(\bm\pi^{(\lambda)})}(t, w, x)$ for all $(t,w,x)$. \end{enumerate} \end{theorem}